sunnypark12/CS4641_Group5/index.md

 <br>

 ## 1st Supervised Method: Random Forest Model ##
-In our study, we utilized the Random Forest classifier to predict heart failure based on the cleaned dataset.

 1. **Loading the Dataset:** We loaded the cleaned dataset and checked the data types to ensure proper conversion of string data to appropriate types.